 But they will all have a different mindset.
 There will be an awareness that work and income cannot be taken for granted, that international economic relations are fragile and that there are now completely different ways of collaborating.

 Of those who can afford it, some will question the purpose of their jobs and the way they work.
 They will increasingly strive to solve real problems and will increasingly resort to digital technologies.

 And they will see the big picture again more often.
 It will be about ideas and innovations for broad-based prosperity, for a sustainable energy supply, for a new mobility system, for a fair way of transforming our world.

 For this we need open systems and more global exchange and interconnecting.

 Exchange and interconnecting in the digital age

 The troubles on the ground to end the pandemic and to successfully transform into the digital society seem enormous.
 The current trends towards fragmenting the world seem almost insurmountable.
-In my work with Africa, for me, it is therefore important to focus on the bright spots of a new globalization that will bring more exchange and interconnectedness into a sustainable digital age.
+Therefore, in my work with Africa, I want to focus on the bright spots of globalization that will bring more exchange and interconnectedness into a sustainable digital age.